Amazon suspends nearly 4,000 sellers over coronavirus price gouging

 “Making clear to all of our sellers our longstanding policies that ensure fair pricing.
 Monitoring our stores 24/7 through both automated and manual means and aggressively removing bad actors and offers.
 Collaborating with federal, state, and local law enforcement agencies and policymakers to hold price gougers accountable.
 Staying focused on our customers and protecting their interests.”

-Earlier this month, the company said it pulled more than 1 million produts ofr price gouging or falsely advertising effectiveness against the coronavirus.
+Earlier this month, the company said it pulled more than 1 million products for price gouging or falsely advertising effectiveness against the coronavirus.

 - Amazon suspends nearly 4,000 sellers over coronavirus price gouging